-Within our Nursery, we have a mix of both 30-hour and 15-hour government-funded places across our Nursery 2 cohort and only 15-hour places across our Nursery 1 cohort.
+Within our Nursery, we have a mix of both 30-hour and 15-hour government-funded places across our Nursery cohorts.
 Our 15-hour children have the choice of the first half of the week (full day Monday, Tuesday and half day Wednesday) or the second half of the week (half day Wednesday, full day Thursday, Friday).
 We also have space for five rising three places within the nursery for each Nursery 1 intake.

-For our children who attend 30 hours, there is an additional weekly payment of £3.47 applicable.
-This is because a full school week equates to 31.5 hours and not 30 hours.
+For our children who attend 30 hours, an additional weekly payment of £6.30 is applicable.
+This is because a full school week equals 31.5 hours and not 30 hours.
 Therefore, the payment will cover the extra hour and a half.
-This charge is split into three payments of £44 per term and will be added to the family's Arbor account.
+This charge is split into three payments of £80 per term and will be added to the family's Arbor account.
 Overdue Nursery Fees may affect a child's place in school, and arrears on the account that remain after the payment date will be passed to the Finance Department at Leeds City Council.